skafos-ai/documentation/index.md

 ##### Deliver the power of machine learning to your mobile applications.

 __

-* **Management**
+**Management**
 * Upload custom models from any training environment to the [dashboard](https://dashboard.skafos.ai)
 * Store and version models associated with your app

-* **Deployment**
+**Deployment**
-    * Deliver or roll-back model versions to environments (dev or prod)
+* Deliver or roll-back model versions to application environments (dev or prod)
-    * Update models over-the-air without resubmitting your entire application to the app store
+* Update models over-the-air without resubmitting your application to the app store

-* **Monitoring**
+**Monitoring**
-    * Track active devices, model installations, and other analytics all in one spot
+* Track active devices, model installations, and other analytics

 A recommended functional architecture looks something like this: